Immunity 🌿 Broth aka Immunity Tonic aka Vegetable Broth

 ☆ Himalayan Salt & Pepper to taste

-☆ Optional add-ins could be: nettles, feverfew, burdock, cilantro, or additional seasonal herbs
+☆ Optional add-ins could be: nettles, echinacea, feverfew, burdock, cilantro, or additional seasonal herbs

 How To :

 ☆ Combine plants in a large pot and bring to a rolling boil.
 Cover, and let simmer on low heat for 2-3 hours.
-Keep an eye on the water levels; I tend to add up to four additional cups throughout the simmer.
+Keep an eye on the water levels; I tend to add up to three additional cup of H20 throughout the simmer.
 Once the time is up, remove from heat and strain through a strainer or cheesecloth.
-(Personally, I first strain and then use the cheesecloth to squeeze the goodness out of the remaining plants.)
+Personally, I first strain and then use the cheesecloth to squeeze the goodness out of the remaining plants.

-☆ Use as is, in soup, freeze for later use.
+☆ Use as is, in soup and freeze for later use.

 Yes, it looks like A LOT of work but it is essentially quite easy and useful.
 By preparing your own broth, you will consume far less sodium and receive power punches of fresh nutrients.
 Your body, mind and spirit will thank you.

-If you enjoyed this recipe, please share it with a loved one or on your page.
+If you enjoyed this recipe, please share it with a loved one.
 The world needs more understanding and access to being a maker.
 And it is our duty to share with one another on ways to heal and THRIVE!
 Stay tuned for more herbal remedies to nourish and flourish.